gitAjjk/-ShaftlessClock-Pub/README.md

 - Wheel N   : Ring + 4 x distancekeepers + plate; inbetween ±0,5 mm distance washer.
 (Centre gear + flange of stage N are omitted)

 External render on e.g. [3dviewer.net](https://3dviewer.net)

+# Extra
+This is version 1 of my shaftless clocks; v2 and 3 are more nifty, but not (yet) public available.